PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 </div>

-<p>It&rsquo;s all pretty straight forward, we can get the url of the current page
+<p>It's all pretty straight forward, we can get the url of the current page
 where the context menu was clicked, we can also detect if there is any text has been selected (e.selectionText) and pass that in to the &ldquo;message&rdquo; parameter of the Buzz API, likewise, if the e.mediaType == image,